 As no single tool can replace humans, hyperautomation today involves a combination of tools, including robotic process automation (RPA), intelligent business management software (iBPMS) and AI, with a goal of increasingly AI-driven decision making.

-Although not the main goal, hyperautomation often results in the creation of a of the organization (DTO), allowing organizations to visualize how functions, processes and key performance indicators interact to drive value.
+Although not the main goal, hyperautomation often results in the creation of a digital twin of the organization (DTO), allowing organizations to visualize how functions, processes and key performance indicators interact to drive value.
 The DTO then becomes an integral part of the hyperautomation process, providing real-time, continuous intelligence about the organization and driving significant business opportunities.

 Trend No. 2: Multiexperience